V 8.1, Dec 2013 Go to latest version

 When I started this overview, I had a simple question: How should we best do psychophysical experimenting – including simple things like measuring a contrast-sensitivity function or visual acuity?
 When somebody starts anew, should one recommend a Unix base or a simple PC or Mac?
 Is there a certain package that is best suited?
 It turns out there is no simple answer.
 It also turns out there is a wealth of software and hardware out there to do the experiments.

 The story of software development for psychophysics – like any other story of software development – is one of continuously reinventing the wheel.
 Hundreds of laboratories have set up powerful facilities.
 When I started out, the software was mostly tied to specific hardware, perhaps custom designed or not easily available.
 This has changed quite a bit and hardware dependency is less of a problem today.
 But nowadays operating system dependency can be an equal hindrance, despite all the claims to the contrary.
 Good software does not catch on when it is simply not polished enough to be spread and used by others.
 Sometimes good packages get abandoned by their authors when they (have to) switch their field of work; support then becomes a problem.
 Where ever one looks, different packages represent incompatible solutions to overlapping areas of application.
 The three platforms for psychophysical experimentation, PC, Macintosh and Unix, still are the focus of often separate user communities.
 Back in the 90s, however, Denis Pelli has started to turn the wheel by giving an inspiring example of sharing when he made available his VideoToolbox, a highly stable, well supported software basis for visual psychophysics on the Macintosh.
-The VideoToolbox has paved the way for the use of high-level languages like Matlab and is the basis for the Psychtoolbox which has finally led to convergence of platforms.
+The VideoToolbox had paved the way for the use of high-level languages like Matlab or Python and is the basis for the Psychtoolbox which has finally led to a convergence of platforms.
 Today there are systems in many high level languages.
 My aim with this web page is to contribute to cooperation by bringing together the developers of software and their users.

 An important development is the maturation of general purpose psychological experimenting systems (Section F).
 Due to the inability of earlier versions of Windows to handle real-time applications, professional packages were for the Macintosh only (an early system was PsyScope).
 Nowadays there is an impressive line of general-purpose systems for Windows.
 To add flexibility, several can optionally be programmed with Python.
 Ironically, whilst timing with millisecond accuracy is no longer an obstacle for the current operating systems, it has become a problem with monitor technology.